Stressed Out: Critical reception

-Critic Cole Waterman of Spectrum Culture called "Stressed Out" one of the album's best songs.
-The staff of Loudwire said that while they were listening to the songs lyrics, it was "not hard to see why the song has resonated with so many music fans".
-Peter Sblendorio from New York Daily News considered the song a "radio staple".
-Writing for The Salt Lake Tribune, Sean P. Means felt that the song is "nostalgia-tinged".
-Andja Curcic of Renowned for Sound commented that it "places an importance on lyrics that look at the transition from adolescence to adulthood".
-The Oregonian reviewer Troy L. Smith felt that the song hit a "radio-friendly sweet spot".
-Variety Chris Willman stated the "mortal concerns" of Twenty One Pilots 2018 album Trench makes him feel "a little nostalgic", and wanted some of the "in-your-face youth angst of 'Stressed Out'".
-In her review for The New York Times, Caryn Ganz called the song an "anxiety anthem" and mentioned it is known for its "sing-songy chorus".
-Chris Deville of Stereogum considered it as the "probably the most linear" song the group has made, and said it still manages to merge Sublime, Portishead, and ASAP Rocky.
-Slates Carl Wilson criticized the song, stating the song's refrain is "menacingly flat and paranoiacally self-conscious in affect".
+In mixed to negative reviews: The Sydney Morning Herald critic George Palathingal deemed the song as "catchy", and "essentially inoffensive".
+Chris Deville of Stereogum saw it as the "probably the most linear" song the group has made, and said it still manages to merge Sublime, Portishead, and ASAP Rocky.
+Slate's Carl Wilson criticized the song, stating the song's refrain is "menacingly flat and paranoiacally self-conscious in affect".
+Larry Fitzmaurice of Vulture opined the track is "arguably the most noxious quality of Twenty One Pilots' sound—front and center".
+Peter Sblendorio from New York Daily News considered the song to be a "radio staple".

 Retrospectively, critics have considered "Stressed Out" one of Twenty One Pilots' best songs.
 Jason Pettigrew of Alternative Press called it a "diamond" and stated "Gen X boredom gives way to exasperated millennial neurosis" during the track.
-Bryony Symes from Louder Sound opined that "Stressed Out" is the group's best song to date and that the "kind of complex melody, with its slew of catchy hooks, that will get caught in a loop in your head, and have you humming along for hours after you’ve heard it".
+Bryony Symes from Louder Sound opined that "Stressed Out" is the group's best song to date and that the "kind of complex melody, with its slew of catchy hooks, that will get caught in a loop in your head, and have you humming along for hours after you've heard it".
 Writing for Cleveland.com, Anne Nickoloff and Troy Smith mentioned it was "going to be a hit right from the opening beat" and that it is as "pure of a rap-rock song the band has written, but its pop sensibility is clear.
 Even Tyler Joseph's self-deprecating lyrics couldn't slow its momentum".
-Sam Law for Kerrang! deemed the track is a "pop culture changing of the guard fading the disenfranchisement of Generation X into the neuroses of their millennial successors, deceptively simple lyrics".
-He continued, depicting it "feels judderingly relevant but also destined to live forever".
+Variety's Chris Willman stated the "mortal concerns" of Twenty One Pilots' 2018 album Trench makes him feel "a little nostalgic" for some of the "in-your-face youth angst of 'Stressed Out'".
+Sam Law for Kerrang! deemed the track "a pop culture changing of the guard fading the disenfranchisement of Generation X into the neuroses of their millennial successors"; he opined it "feels judderingly relevant but also destined to live forever".
 In 2018, Louder Sound ranked the song number one on their list of the 10 greatest Twenty One Pilots songs, and in 2020, Kerrang ranked the song number three on their list of the 20 greatest Twenty One Pilots songs.